JayBazuzi/jaybazuzi.github.io/_posts/2024-10-15-Measuring-3PP-Health.md

 1. We know if any of those dependencies contain a disclosed security vulnerability.
 1. We know if there are available updates for any dependency.
 1. We know we are on the latest patch (latest minor (latest major)).
-1. We know the process for updating each 3PP
+1. We know our process for updating each 3PP
-1. Producing a report of the above is fully automated
+1. Producing a report of all the above is fully automated